+NEW!
 Color Gamut

-Availability The parameter is only available in advanced mode in HD and UHD-4K resolutions.
+Availability The parameter is only available in advanced mode.
 Description Specifies the standard corresponding to the color space of the incoming feeds.
-This has to be set manually.
-Values rec.
-709: corresponds to the color space usually used with HDTV. rec.
-2020: corresponds to the Wide Gamut color space that offers a larger color range.
+This metadata, to be set manually, does not have a functional impact on the EVS server.
+Values Unknown: no color space is specified. rec.
+601: corresponds to the color space used in SD resolutions. rec.
+709: corresponds to the color space usually used with HDTV.
+Only available in HD and UHD-4K. rec.
+2020: corresponds to the Wide Gamut color space that offers a larger color range, usually used with UHDTV.
+Only available in HD and UHD-4K.
 Default value rec.
-709
+601 (in SD)rec.
+709 (in HD)